morph::scale

 morph::vvec<int> vi = {1,2,3,4,5,8,9,18};

-s.autoscale_from (vi); // s.transform (anydata) can now be called
+s.compute_scaling_from_data (vi); // s.transform (anydata) can now be called

-Note that subsequent calls to transform will use the scaling parameters obtained from the first call!
-If you want to autoscale each new data set, then you have to reset do_autoscale back to true with reset:
+will use the scaling parameters obtained from the first call!
+If you want to autoscale each new data set, then you have to reset do_autoscale

-morph::Scale<int, float> s;
+morph::scale<int, float> s;

 s.do_autoscale = true;